Business development

 China incl.
 Hong Kong

-Market development for the automotive segment
+Development for the automotive markets

-In addition to fiscal policy measures, the sector-specific environment was primarily influenced by the economic situation, which contributed to the uneven development of sales in the markets in the past fiscal year.
+In addition to fiscal policy measures, the sector-specific environment was influenced by the economic situation, which contributed to the uneven development of sales in the markets in the past fiscal year.
 The fiscal policy measures included tax cuts and increases, the introduction, expiry and adjustment of incentive programs and buyer’s premiums as well as import tariffs.
 Non-tariff trade barriers to protect the respective domestic automotive industry additionally hindered the exchange of vehicles, parts and components.

 Germany